XpPen Deco 01V3 - review on GNU/Linux

 On GNOME Wayland

-Once the udev-hid-bpf rules are correctly installed, GNOME will still need more info: a .tablet file and a .svg layout in https://github.com/linuxwacom/libwacom/tree/master/data because the graphical user interface requires such files.
-This is still a TODO for GNOME users, and probably duplicating the files for the Deco 01v2 and tweaking them might be enough.
-But without them, the preferences panel look like this:
+Once the udev-hid-bpf rules are correctly installed, GNOME will still need more info: a .tablet file and a .svg layout from https://github.com/linuxwacom/libwacom/tree/master/data because the graphical user interface requires such files.
+Future release of libwacom will get those files by default, but waiting for the future release, you can install them manually.
+Because without it, the tablet in the system settings will look like that and it's not useful.

-screenshot of the tablet system settings of GNOME 47
+screenshot of the tablet system settings of GNOME 47.4 Wayland (Fedora)

 On X11